nathanwl2004/tormach-arm/README.md

-# tormach_za6_studio_config
+# `tormach_za_drivers`

-This contains the base and site config to operate a Tormach ZA6 using MoveIt Studio
+This repository contains the Tormach ZA robot ROS 2 drivers,
+including:

+- `za6_description`:  URDF and mesh files for the ZA6
+- `za6_tools`:  URDF and meshfiles for Tormach robot grippers
+- `za6_hardware`:  HAL hardware drivers for the ZA6
+- `za6_moveit_config`:  MoveIt configuration
+- `za6_bringup`:  Launch files to bring up the robot

+It also includes two packages for running MoveIt Studio:

+- `moveit_studio_za6_base_config`:  The base Studio configuration
+- `moveit_studio_za6_tending_config`:  The machine tending
+  configuration with a Tormach PCNC 1100 milling machine

 ## Running the ZA6 on ROS 2

-Run the ZA6, either real hardware or in sim mode, in a separate Docker container using the instructions in this section.
+Run the ZA6, either real hardware or in sim mode, in a Docker container using the instructions in this section.
+Real hardware will only run on a Tormach robot controller with `RT_PREEMPT` kernel and OS tuning needed for real-time control.

 NOTE:  Running ROS 2 will update the EtherCAT master, causing the ROS 1 controller to stop working.
 See "Restore ROS 1 compatibility" below for more info and a fix.
+This will be fixed in future releases.

 ### Log into PathPilot Docker registry